‘Playboy’ Model Lindsey Pelas Busts Out Of Body-Hugging Top, Showing Off Ample Cleavage

-Playboy model Lindsey Pelas sure knows how to take a sultry selfie and a post shared by the busty model to Instagram today was proof perfect of that.
+Playboy model Lindsey Pelas sure knows how to take a sultry selfie, and a post shared by the busty model to Instagram today was perfect proof of that.
 Pelas rocked a body-hugging top that her buxom chest spilled out of while looking radiant in the light of a nearby window.

 For the shot, Pelas stood in what appeared to be a closet, as she was flanked by several pairs of gorgeous-looking shoes.
 She wore a skintight, black top with thick straps that featured a scoop-style neck to show off her ample cleavage.
 As she elevated her phone to take the photo, her toned arms were visible, as well as the delicate skin on her shoulders.